-There are other people with whom you can discuss your personal circumstances such as the Student Guidance Team and the Students' Union Advice Centre or your partner provider support team.
+There are other people with whom you can discuss your personal circumstances such as the Money & Guidance Advisors and the Students' Union Advice Centre or your partner provider support team.

 We are all here to help you succeed first time, on time.

 You must try your best to complete your work.
 It is always better to submit first time, on time and we expect you to plan responsibly so that you can do this.
 In some exceptional circumstances, we know that you may not be able to overcome your difficulty even though you have talked to those who can offer help.
 In such cases, a claim for exceptional circumstances can be made.